What is Obesity?

 Excess weight affects your life and your health.
 A useful tool for determining

-if your weight has reached a problematic level is the Body Mass Index
+if your weight has reached a problematic level is the Body Mass Index (BMI).

-than 100 pounds over your ideal weight or have a BMI of 40 or greater.
+over your ideal weight or have a BMI of 40 or greater.